SarangSutavani/Generative-Terrain-Reconstruction/README.md

 We tested this methodology on several training sets differing in terrain variation, obstacle sets and the density of LIDAR scans.

+## Two main components:
+There are two main components of this project:
+1. Data generation and preprocessing
+2.	cGAN training